danthegoodman1/SQLGateway/README.md

 ## TODO

-- Query handling use transaction if txid exists
-- Endpoints for commit and rollback
 - Register transaction with redis if needed
 - Route transaction request to correct node if not found locally and connected to redis